bluecactuswebsolutions/jettdental/README.md

 # jettdental
 This is a site I designed/developed for a dental practice based out of Columbia, SC called Jett Dental.
+View the live site at http://jettdental.com.

 ![Alt text](./homeScreenShot.png?raw=true "Home Header")